mattpidden/mattpidden/cd.md

 ```
 <br></br>
 ### GitHub Secrets for iOS Deployment
+GitHub secrets only supports strings, so we have to encode all of files to Base64, and then decode them in our workflow.

 | GitHub Secret | Description | How To |
 | :------------ | :---------- | :----- |
 | `IOS_APPSTORE_CONNECT_API_KEY_ID` | This is the App Store Connect API Key ID, which is used to authenticate API requests to App Store Connect.
 It’s needed for uploading your `.ipa` file to App Store Connect. | Log in to App Store Connect.
 Go to Users and Access > Integrations > App Store Connect API.
 If you don’t have an API key yet, create one by clicking the `+` button.
 Copy the Key ID provided – this is your `IOS_APPSTORE_CONNECT_API_KEY_ID`. |